Adopted September 14, 2005

 C. Ward Nominating Caucuses:

 The executive committee of the city party, in consultation with the ward chairs, shall determine the time and place of the ward nominating caucus.
 The executive committee shall make this determination no less than one month before the nominating caucus.
 Interested candidates shall notify the Chair of the Burlington Democratic Party no later than 12:00 p.m. ten days before the date of the nominating caucus, unless such a day is a weekend or state holiday, in which case the deadline shall fall on the next business day.
-All candidates shall accomplish notification by sending an email stating an intention to run along with his or her name, ward or district, and street address to [email protected] Other timely forms of notification may be accepted at the discretion of the city chairperson.
+All candidates shall accomplish notification by sending an email stating an intention to run along with their name, ward or district, and street address to firstname.lastname@example.org.
+Other timely forms of notification may be accepted at the discretion of the city chairperson.
 If more than one candidate achieves timely notification the nominee will be selected at the nominating caucus for city council candidates in accordance with the procedures in Article VI(A).

 This Section C of Article VI applies only to city council candidates.
 Candidates for Inspector of Elections and Ward Clerk may be nominated from the floor at the ward nominating caucus.